homophobe/private/README.md

-**project bye**
+`Project Bye`

-probably going to update when I get bored of this landing page
+`Probably going to update when I get bored of this landing page` ,--,

-,--,